Task Parameter Extrapolation via Learning Inverse Tasks from Forward Demonstrations: Experiments

-The state variables ($S_{init}$ and $S_{final}$) was defined as the position of the object.
-The demonstrations in the initial dataset is then paired according to the final position of the object after forward demonstrations, and the initial position of the object before inverse demonstrations.
+\paragraph{Datasets} The \textbf{Initial Sets} ($\mathcal{D}_F, \mathcal{D}_I$) consisting of 40 demonstration pairs, including 20 with Stick and 20 with L-stick, and \textbf{Auxiliary Set} ($\mathcal{D}_{aux}$) consisting of 20 Push demonstrations only, including 10 with a Tilted-stick and 10 with a Hook is demonstrated in the workspace.
+The state variables ($S_{init}$ and $S_{final}$) were defined as the position of the object and the used tool.
+The demonstrations in the initial dataset are then paired according to the final position of the object after forward demonstrations, and the initial position of the object before inverse demonstrations.

-\paragraph{Model} The trained models employ MLPs as encoder and decoder layers, and a CNN to embed the task parameter.
+\paragraph{Model} The models use an MLP encoder and decoder, and a CNN for the task parameter.
 We trained the model under two conditions: training with the full Auxiliary set and with a minimal set (2 demonstrations, including 1 with a Tilted-stick and 1 with a Hook).
+The models (1.7M trainable weights) are trained with $p_{\text{aux}} = 0.25$, batch size 16 for 100K steps using AdamW optimizer (lr: $1\cdot10^{-4}$, weight decay: $1 \cdot 10^{-3}$).

+\paragraph{Results}

-The models (1.7M trainable weights) are trained with $p_{\text{aux}} = 0.25$, batch size 16 for 100K steps using AdamW optimizer (lr: $1*10^{-4}$, weight decay: $1*10^{-3}$).
-To evaluate the model, we placed the cube at 10 different points on the circular dial and generated 10 pull trajectories for each novel tool.
+To evaluate the model, we placed the cube at 10 different points on the circular dial and generated pull trajectories for each novel tool.
 We also demonstrated 20 trajectories for the inverse task with the Tilted-stick and Hook as ground-truth trajectories for further evaluation.

-\subsubsection{Results}

-In this experiment, we consider an inverse demonstration successful if the robot manages to move the object from its position on the circular dial to the area surrounded by blue lines (Figure \ref{fig:real_demos}.B).
+We considered an inverse demonstration successful if the robot manages to move the object from its position on the circular dial to the area surrounded by blue lines (Fig. \ref{fig:real_setup}.A).
 We used the model trained with the minimal Auxiliary set to generate trajectories.
-The robot successfully completed the pull task in \textbf{7 out of 10} trials for both novel tools, the tilted stick and the hook, illustrating that our approach can effectively learn a shared latent space and leverage it to generalize to novel task parameters.
+The robot successfully completed the pull task in \textbf{7 out of 10} trials for both novel tools, the tilted stick and the hook, showing that our approach can effectively learn a shared latent space and generalize to novel \finaldiff{task parameters.
+We also computed} the RMSE between generated and ground-truth trajectories for both full auxiliary and minimal auxiliary (20 and 2 demonstrations, respectively) training conditions.
+The minimal auxiliary set matches the full set in the trajectory RMSE with no significant difference (full: $8.80^\circ$, min.: $8.62^\circ$, $p=0.72$), highlighting the data efficiency of our method.
+Furthermore, we analyzed the activations from the CNN used for tool image embedding.
+The novel Tilted-stick produced a similar embedding to the Stick tool (full: $0.102$ vs. $0.484$; min.: $0.0001$ vs. $-0.340$), while the Hook tool is similar to the L-stick tool (full: $-0.057$ vs. $-1.010$; min.: $2.202$ vs. $0.519$), suggesting that the network learns a semantically meaningful representation of tool geometry.